 Many audio editors boast various tools for audio restoration, such as click and pop reducers and other noise removers.
 When it comes to audio restoration, Music Maker is lacking on all fronts.
 Audio restoration is a large part of audio editing, especially for those looking to digitize a vinyl or cassette collection.
-While you can import these to your Magix software, you will not have the tools to remove the noise associated with analog-style recordings.
+While you can import these to your MAGIX software, you will not have the tools to remove the noise associated with analog-style recordings.

 If you need help discovering all that this program is capable of, you can view the tutorials and user forums on the company's website.
 MAGIX's website also includes a support section and information about installation.